 - Gain valuable networking opportunities

 - Develop skills to improve your resume and enrich your professional development

 - Earn co-op experience on your college transcript

-- Tutor in one-on-one or small group settings supported by experienced teachers, librarians and professional staff.
+- Tutor one-on-one or small groups of children in grades K - 8th while supported by experienced professional staff

 “The students I tutor enjoy their time with me as much as I enjoy being a tutor to them.
 I am so flattered by their desire to be tutored.
 I have realized humility via the work and have gained a sense of the awesome challenge of being an educator to these most deserving children.”